CMCLibraMod/cmclibramod.github.io/_posts/2021-07-26-release-1-update-1-english.md

 **BREAKING NEWS:** A **large update** has been performed on Libra Mod, following some of the players' feedbacks and implementing some ideas and adjustments I've developed myself after conducting post-release additional playthroughs.
 {: .notice--success}

 To download it, click <a href="../../assets/Releases/Libra Mod - v0.8.2.zip">**here**</a>.
+You can delete the files for the previous version of Libra and use the .exe downloaded here.
 For players who are starting and want to check if the mod works: Joey should have 2 Fire monsters and 2 Wind ones now.

 Here's a spoiler-free and summarized list of changes: